-Building on the insights and perspectives that were established from the 2012 Herbicide Resistance Summit, one of the outcomes expected from Herbicide Resistance Summit II will include a more unified understanding of the issues across the country, understanding of differences of viewpoints, and approaches to solutions.
-This event is sponsored by the Weed Science Society of America and hosted by the National Research Council.
+Building on the insights and perspectives that were established from the 2012 Herbicide Resistance Summit, the Herbicide Resistance Summit II was organized to facilitate a more unified understanding of the herbicide resistance issues across the country, understanding of differences of viewpoints, and approaches to solutions.
+This event was sponsored by the Weed Science Society of America and hosted by the National Research Council.

-More details of the meeting are available here
+More details of the meeting and recorded presentations are available here

 WSSA Lesson Modules: Herbicide-Resistant Weeds

 - Herbicide Resistance: Toward an Understanding of Resistance Development and the Impact of Herbicide-Resistant crops (Vencill et al., Weed Sci.
 2012, Special Issue: 2-30)

 - Reducing the Risks of Herbicide Resistance: Best Management Practices and Recommendations (Norsworthy et al., Weed Sci.
 2012, Special Issue: 31-62)

 - HRAC’s General Principles of Herbicide Resistance Management

 - CAST paper on ‘Herbicide-resistant Weeds Threaten Soil Conservation Gains: Finding a Balance for Soil and Farm Sustainability‘

 Classification of Mechanism of Action